jpsierens/webpack-react-redux/README.md

 ## I don't understand anything!

 I went ahead and wrote a detailed series of posts on this project for you.
-Maybe it helps you understand better:
+I hope it helps you understand better:

 * [configuring webpack](http://jpsierens.com/tutorial-react-redux-webpack/)
 * [understanding the app, part 1 (index.js, store, reducers)](http://jpsierens.com/simple-react-redux-application/)